shankar4/Functional-Genomics/Bash tutorial.md

 $ grep export ~/.bashrc | grep -w bin -- display further only lines with a separate word of 'bin' - effect same as for PATH

+$ grep [yf] /etc/group -- displays any line with either y or f

+grep '\<c...h\>' /usr/share/dict/words  -- displays 5 letter words in dictionary that start with c and end in h

+grep '\<c.*h\>' /usr/share/dict/words  - * implies any number of letters in-between